actualnicoz/badstore/README.md

 # Welcome to *The Bad Store*
-* A small store project.
+* A small store catalog project.